History of AEK Athens F.C.: 1978–79 season

-1978–79 season, part II
+Towards the end of the season, AEK presented a decline in their performance and Barlos removed Puskás from the bench.
 Puskás' assistant, Andreas Stamatiadis took charge for the rest of the season.
 The end of the championship found AEK and Olympiacos tied in the first place and a play-off match for the title was set.
-Since Olympiacos did not show up to the match, AEK were declared champion.
-In the Cup, AEK easily reached the final, where they faced Panionios and despite taking the lead early on, they lost the title with a 3–1 defeat.
+After Olympiacos failed to appear for the match, AEK were declared champions.
+In the Cup, AEK easily reached the final, where they faced Panionios and despite taking the lead early on, they lost 3–1.
 Thomas Mavros was declared the top scorer of the league with 31 goals and 40 in total, winning the European Silver Shoe.